 Fudge graduated from Kings College with a BSc. in Nutrition and Dietetics.
 She has a wide variety of clinical specialities; including diabetes, weight management, bariatric surgery, renal, gastroenterology, surgery, oncology and nutrition support.

 Fudge is also involved in the food industry, supporting and providing evidence-based science to help in the launch of new nutritional products.

 She has a Sports and Exercise Pg.Cert from Coventry University and an Advanced Diploma in Personal Training with special populations, and she is qualified as an instructor in exercise to music and pole dancing.

 As a competitive endurance triathlete, she represents GB age groups on long course triathlon.
 Her keen sports interest (from racing to skydiving and road cycling) makes her a great nutritionist for professional athletes and regular gym goers wanting dietary guidance fitting their exercising routing, metabolism and body composition.

-Her practice offers nutrition consultations, sports performance nutrition counselling and personal training.
+This nutritionist near me practices and offers nutrition consultations, sports performance nutrition counselling and personal training.

 She consults in Birmingham out of the Birmingham Movement Therapy centre.

 Exercising regularly is part of every healthy lifestyle along with a balanced diet and good sleeping habits.